naninovel/docs/docs/guide/custom-commands.md

 `ExecuteAsync` is an async method invoked when the command is executed by the scripts player; put the command logic here.
 Use [engine services](/guide/engine-services.md) to access the engine built-in systems.
 Naninovel script execution will halt until this method returns a completed task in case `Wait` parameter is `true`.

-`UndoAsync` method is invoked when rewinding naninovel scripts backwards.
-In case your script command changes scene state, you should revert the changes here; otherwise just return a completed task.

 To expose an command parameter to naninovel scripts, add a `CommandParameter` attribute to the public property you want to expose.
 The attribute takes two optional arguments: `alias` (string) is an alias name of the parameter and `optional` (bool) controls whether the parameter should be considered optional (can be omitted in naninovel scripts).
 If you wish to make the parameter nameless, set an empty string (`""` or `string.Empty`) as the alias; please note, that only one nameless parameter is allowed per command.

 To assign an alias name to the naninovel command, apply `CommandAlias` attribute to the implementing class.
 In naninovel scripts you can reference the command by either its implementation class name or the assigned alias name.